Course overview Civil Engineering MEng (Hons)

 Our degrees are accredited by the Joint Board of Moderators as satisfying the educational base for providing a path for a Chartered Engineer (CEng).
 We maintain this high level of achievement to provide students with the best opportunities for their future careers.

-You’ll develop a strong technical background in the key subjects of structural, geotechnical and hydraulic engineering.
+On this Civil Engineering MEng you will develop a strong technical background in the key subjects of structural, geotechnical and hydraulic engineering.
 Management studies and engineering design are also integral parts of the course.

 Build a firm foundation in mathematics, engineering, physics, electronics and computing, with our shared engineering first year.

 This module is a primer in the basic mathematical concepts essential to Civil Engineering.